chrisdidi/foodie-server/README.md

 - [x] Cart: Users can add, view update, remove items from their cart.
 On reading cart, it will calculate the total price cart for users.
   - View cart: Calculate price, show restaurant and all items in cart
   - Add Item: If item is from a different restaurant, remove all current items before adding
-- [ ] Orders: Users can place order and both Regular users and Restaurant Owner can see this order and update status of the order
+- [x] Orders: Users can place order and both Regular users and Restaurant Owner can see this order and update status of the order
-  - User can place (Done)
-  - Read order details
-  - Read all orders
-  - Restaurant can update
-- [ ] Orders activities: Only Read and Add required.
+- [x] Orders activities: Only Read and Add required.
 Users can see list of status changes history of an order
 - [ ] Blocked Users: Restaurant Owners can choose to block a user

 ## How to use this server